-- reading a news article on a public service broadcaster's web site
+reading a news article on a public service broadcaster's web site

-- watching a TV programme

-- listening to a radio programme
+- watching a TV programme - - listening to a radio programme

-Class relations isRenderedByConsumptionDevice Relation to the device used as a media render at the moment of consumption resultsIn When the user consumes Essence , different kinds of ResonanceEvents may be generated. consumesEssence A relation to the Essence that the ConsumptionEvent consumes at least a part of. requiresLicence A relation to a licence needed for accessing the content hasRelatedConsumptionEvent Used for modelling usage pattern, such as 'first A was consumed, then B and C.' Etc. Other Class relationships can be associated with a ConsumptionEvent .
-E.g. ETSI TS 102 822 (TV-Anytime) Class Properties consumptionEventId An identifier attributed to the ConsumptionEvent. consumptionStartDateTime The start date & time of the event consumptionEndDateTime The end date & time of the event consumptionEventType The type of ConsumptionEvent consumptionEventResumePoint Reflects the resume timing data for a later ConsumptionEvent session on the same Essence .
-Etc. Other properties can be used to define a ConsumptionEvent .
+Class relations is Rendered By Consumption Device Relation to the device used as a media render at the moment of consumption resultsIn When the user consumes an Essence , different kinds of ResonanceEvents may be generated. consumesEssence A relation to the Essence the ConsumptionEvent consumes at least a part of. requiresLicence A relation to a licence needed for accessing the content hasRelatedConsumptionEvent Used for modelling usage pattern, like first A was consumed, then B and C. Etc. Other Class relationships can be associated with a ConsumptionEvent.
+See e.g. ETSI TS 102 822 (TV-Anytime) Class Properties consumption EventId An identifier attributed to the ConsumptionEvent consumptionStartDateTime The start date and time of the ConsumptionEvent consumptionEndDateTime The end date and time of the ConsumptionEvent consumption Event Type The type of ConsumptionEvent consumptionEventResumePoint Reflects the resume timing data for a later ConsumptionEvent session on the same Essence .
+Etc. Many other properties can be used to define a ConsumptionEvent.
 See e.g. ETSI TS 102 822 (TV-Anytime)